avraham-bernstein/avraham-bernstein.github.io/index.html.md

 	* eat raw fruits and raw (or lightly steamed) vegetables, especially those with [anti-carcinogenic properties]( https://www.healwithfood.org/cancer/foods.php ); also see [Angiogenesis inhibitor]( https://en.wikipedia.org/wiki/Angiogenesis_inhibitor )

-	* eliminate consumption of sugar and artificial sweeteners; most people find cinnamon to be a good sweetener substitute while at the same time it reduces your glycemic index
+	* eliminate consumption of sugar and artificial sweeteners; most people find cinnamon to be a good sweetener substitute while at the same time it reduces your glycemic index; stevia is also good

 	* limit alcohol and caffeine consumption